We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 We drive out to her favorite landfill, just outside Athens, Ga., and Jambeck makes it clear that we're not just going to view the garbage pile from afar.
 We're going to climb up onto it.

 "It's such a beautiful day out here," she says.
 That's true.
 The sky is brilliantly blue.
-There are also vultures hovering overhead, and the aroma is ... challenging.
-The ground is mushy, but that doesn't slow Jambeck; she came prepared, in green rubber boots.
+There are also vultures hovering overhead, and the aroma is — challenging.
+The ground is mushy, but that doesn't slow Jambeck; she came prepared, wearing green rubber boots.

 "All right, I want to go farther," she says.
 She wants me to get a better idea of what plastic does in a landfill.
 Or, rather, what it doesn't do.